phodge/homely/docs/index.rst

    more.
 Removed ``symlink(".screenrc")`` from your repo? **homely** will notice that it's not being asked for any more and remove the ``.screenrc`` symlink on any computer where it was previously installed.

+If you would like to learn more, check out the :ref:`tutorial` or the :ref:`installation_guide`.